lllucius/esp32_extflash/README.md

 supports the SPI protocol.

 However, adding support for your specific chip can greatly improve the speed.
-See the difference between the "std" and "qio" lines in the sample [results](RESULTS.md).
+See the differences between the "std" and "qio" lines in the sample [results](RESULTS.md).

 To use, just add the "extflash" component to your components directory